 If like to read or watch TV in bed you might want to pay attention to the next section of the blog.

 That’s great if you’re in Hollywood and you’re getting paid big bucks.
-But if you’re just going to sleep, and want a good night’s sleep, I highly recommend that you don’t sleep with pillows under your shoulders.
-Don’t have two pillows under your head.
+But if you’re just going to sleep, and want a good night’s sleep, I highly recommend that you follow these tips:

 If you are still determined to read in bed here are some safe suggestions: